oguzbilgic/oguzbilgic.github.com/_posts/2010-11-17-Real-Google-Killer-Is-Rockmelt-Not-Facebook-Mail-How.markdown

 ---
 layout: post
-title: Real Google Killer is RockMelt, Not Facebook Mail.
-HOW?
+title: Real Google Killer is RockMelt, Not Facebook Mail
 ---

-# Real Google Killer is RockMelt, Not Facebook Mail.
-HOW?
+# Real Google Killer is RockMelt, Not Facebook Mail

 _November 2010_